microsoft/qsharp/jupyterlab/README.md

 pip install qsharp-jupyterlab
 ```

-To run Q# in Jupyter notebooks, remember to also install the `qsharp-lang` package: [https://pypi.org/project/qsharp-lang].
+To run Q# in Jupyter notebooks, remember to also install the `qsharp` package: [https://pypi.org/project/qsharp].

 ## Support